-Continuing my 14 day tour from the northern Hokkaido town of Nayoro.
+Continuing my tour from the northern Hokkaido town of Nayoro.
 Part one can be read here.

+Arriving at the ferry in morning it is again an easy procedure.
 Just 50 minute sailing to Oma.
 It worked best for me to do this shorter crossing on the return due to the sailing times.

 More great lunch spots, choice of a small cove one side or park on the other.
 Sitting under a shady tree won today.

 The coast road from here route 338 was incredible.
 Not only the views which were jaw dropping.
 But also almost zero cars and good surveying.
 It has to rank up in my top ten rides in Japan.

 I met a guy touring on a 125cc scooter who recommended I visit the other side to see the wild horses so I made a detour later but just before arriving there heavy fog rolled in reducing visibility.
 Misawa soon became blanketed in heavy fog also which lingered all night.